eladc/Facebook-Search-in-Groups/README.md

 The script will yield the results in a HTML file.

-I'm using it to automate the search for job openings in relevant faceboook groups.
+I wrote it to automate the search for job openings in relevant faceboook groups.

 ## Usage: